kreier/ml/README.md

 ![popularity tensorflow](pic/tensorflow_stack_overflow.png)

 More about the certificate [here on medium](https://medium.com/@harshit_tyagi/google-certified-tensorflow-developer-learning-plan-tips-faqs-my-journey-9f88016048e3).
 It was [introduced in March 2020](https://blog.tensorflow.org/2020/03/introducing-tensorflow-developer-certificate.html) but by 2024 it [no longer exists](https://www.tensorflow.org/certificate).
+The big hype of data scientists reflected in websites lite [towardsdatascience](https://towardsdatascience.com/) and [medium.com](https://medium.com/) is over.
+We have transformers and ChatGPT since 2022, that's the new hot sauce!

 ## 2022 - Teach ML in [Advanced Automation](https://github.com/ssis-aa) at SSIS in Unit 5